jnozzi/cocoadev.com/markdown/NSTableViewTriggersUpdate.md

 @end

-----Try using -controlTextDidChange: instead. -textDidChange: is sent to the delegate of a General/NSTextView object, which for the field editor is the text field into which you are currently typing.
+----Try using -controlTextDidChange: instead. -textDidChange: is sent to the delegate of a NSTextView object, which for the field editor is the text field into which you are currently typing.
 IIRC, -controlTextDidChange: is sent at the same time to the text field's delegate (your controller object.)

 ----This fixed the problem perfectly.
-For some reason I didn't bother to scroll to the end of General/NSControl to see the delegate methods.
-I'm accustomed to reading Java General/APIs where all of the summary and methods are described at the top of the page.
+For some reason I didn't bother to scroll to the end of NSControl to see the delegate methods.
+I'm accustomed to reading Java APIs where all of the summary and methods are described at the top of the page.